 Prepare a Schedule

 If you take the time to plan a summer vacation schedule in advance, you can submit it to the court for approval.
-As long as you get the blessing of the court, the summer vacation schedule can substitute your routine custody schedule.
+As long as you get the blessing of the court, the summer vacation schedule can substitute your routine child custody schedule.
 Advance agreement between you and your spouse about summer plans is an excellent way to avoid conflict.

 Mind Your Kid’s Emotions